Port Talbot Town F.C.

 Port Talbot Town Football Club (Clwb Pêl Droed Port Talbot) is a Welsh football club from Port Talbot.
 It was founded in 1901 as Port Talbot Athletic, one of the first clubs in the country.
-The club plays in the Ardal SW, and is based at Victoria Road.
+The club plays in the South Wales Premier League, and is based at Victoria Road.

 History

 Formed in 1901, Port Talbot began life as a member of the Swansea Senior League and continued playing following the hiatus due to World War One.
 Although records are sparse, the club is thought to have played in the Swansea Senior League until 1926, when it became a founder of the Port Talbot and District Association Football League; and to have competed in the Welsh League Division 2 Western from the 1928–29 season onwards under the name Seaside Athletic.

 Although the club can trace rather tenuous roots back to 1901, the modern club originated shortly after World War II as Port Talbot Athletic.

 The club gained promotion to Division 1 in 1956–57, but was relegated after one season.
 It regained promotion as Division 2 West champions in 1961–62 but was relegated again after one season.
 The pattern of promotion and relegation after a year was repeated for the third time when Port Talbot went down at the end of the 1970–71 season.

 Port Talbot was promoted into the League of Wales in 2000, and changed its name to Port Talbot Town in 2001.
 Port Talbot's rivalry with Afan Lido, located less than half a mile away, is considered one of the fiercest in South Wales.

 Port Talbot finished third in 2009–10, gaining a berth in the Europa League 2010–11, its first appearance in European Competition.
 However, the club was vanquished 7–1 on aggregate by Finnish side Turun Palloseura in the first qualifying round, which included a 0–4 thrashing in the home fixture on 8 July 2010 with 676 in attendance.

 During the 2015–16 Welsh Premier League season Andy Dyer's Blues make it to the semi-final stage of the Welsh Cup against Airbus, but lost in a 7–0 drubbing.

 Weeks later the Football Association of Wales relegated Port Talbot from the Welsh Premier League although the club had finished above the relegation places in tenth spot.
-The relegation was the consequence of the FWA's decision to refuse Port Talbot a Domestic License on financial grounds.
+The relegation was the consequence of the FAW's decision to refuse Port Talbot a Domestic License on financial grounds.
 The club appealed the decision but the appeal was rejected.
 The club then overhauled its internal structure, appointing a new chairman, vice-chairman, secretary and treasurer, and forming a steering committee consisting of both staff and supporters.
 The wage bill for the 2016–17 was cut massively in order to keep the club financially sustainable.
-This was done largely by replacing some of the existing squad with players from the Academy.
+This was done largely by replacing some of the existing squad with players from the academy.